Guidance

 The consular team will be polite, patient, sensitive and non-judgmental, and can provide information on local police and medical procedures.
 Anything you tell them will be treated in the strictest confidence.
 They can contact your family or friends for you if you wish.

-If you have a tour operator, they should be able to arrange for someone to support and accompany you.
-If you do not have a tour operator and you are in an area where there is a British Embassy, they will try to send or put you in contact with a consular officer to support you.
+If you are travelling with a tour operator, they should be able to arrange for someone to support and accompany you.
+If you are not travelling with a tour operator, the British Embassy Quito will try to send or put you in contact with a consular officer to support you as soon as possible.

 If you want to report the incident to the police in Ecuador

-• you can approach the local police directly, by calling Freephone 1800 DELITO (335486) option 4 to report the incident, or contact the National Police Sexual Assault Investigation Unit (UNCIS), at uncis2021@gmail.com.
+• you can contact the local police directly, by calling Freephone 1800 DELITO (335486) option 4 to report the incident, or to be signposted to the National Police Sexual Assault Investigation Unit (UNCIS).
+Or by email, for general guidance: uncis2021@gmail.com.

-• you can approach the nearest community police unit (UPC – ‘Unidad de Policía Comunitaria’) to report what happened, through a ‘Parte Policial” and to obtain their relevant support depending on the case.
-If you want, ask them to notify the British Embassy.
+• you can approach the nearest community police unit (UPC – ‘Unidad de Policía Comunitaria’) to report what happened, through a ‘Parte Policial” and obtain their relevant support depending on the case.
+They can also put you in contact with UNCIS police team.
+You can also ask them to inform the British Embassy.

-If you choose to report the incident, try to do so as soon as possible, so forensic evidence can be retained.
+If you choose to report the incident, try to do so as soon as possible, so that any forensic evidence can be retained.
 Washing yourself or your clothes may make it difficult for the police to obtain forensic evidence.
-If you change your clothes, think about taking those you were wearing to the police.
+If you change your clothes, think about taking those you were wearing at the time of the incident, to the police in a plastic bag.
 You may wish to preserve evidence by keeping items such as condoms, toothbrushes, or phone messages.
-The police will take any clothes, which may provide evidence of your attack and present it to a forensic examiner.
+The police will take such items into their possession, which could provide evidence of your attack and present it to a forensic examiner.

-To initially report any type of incident, you do not need a lawyer (only if a preliminary investigation process begins), but you can request for a translator or interpreter to help you due to any Spanish language barrier.
+To initially report any type of incident, you do not need a lawyer (only if a preliminary investigation process begins), but you can request a translator or interpreter to be provided if there is a Spanish language barrier.
+It is important you understand what is being asked and the process to avoid any misunderstandings.

 If you are in the area of the British Embassy, a consular officer may be able to accompany you to report the case, either to the police station or to the Prosecution Office (‘Fiscalia’).
 If you are outside Quito, you can contact the British Embassy´s consular team, and if applicable, a British Honorary Consul in Guayaquil, Cuenca or Santa Cruz Galapagos Island can support and guide you too.